apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 until the final `close()` operation triggers a single `PUT` of the data and materialization of the final output.

-This significantly change's their behaviour compared to that of POSIX filesystems and that specified in this document.
+This significantly changes their behaviour compared to that of POSIX filesystems and that specified in this document.

 #### Visibility of newly created objects